Pits or quarries and endangered or threatened species

 - any species listed after the date identified in section 0.1 of O. Reg.
 242/08

-To apply for a permit, you need to contact a local Ministry of Natural Resources and Forestry office.
+To apply for a permit, contact the Ministry of the Environment, Conservation and Parks.

 Identify a species at risk